startling/argent/README.markdown

 Argent is a new argument parser for command-line programs in Python.

 ## Rationale
-Turns out Python already has an objects that can take arbitrary arguments, supply defaults, and do things with them: they're called functions.
+Turns out Python already has objects that can take arbitrary arguments, supply defaults, and do things with them: they're called functions.
 Argent syntax is just decorated functions.
 For help messages, Argent uses some introspective magic on these functions and then analyzes your docstrings for more information.
 And you already detail your arguments meticulously in your docstrings, right?

 ## Features